What Everybody Ought to Know About Cadmium Toxicity and Renal Failure

 4. Try the supplement Chlorella (= natural beneficial algae) – Chlorella is a natural agent that helps remove heavy metals and other toxins effectively.

 So do the best you can, go through your work and home and assess your potential contact points, then eliminate them.
 This is particularly important for those who just don’t know why they have kidney disease.
-You will never be able to truly eliminate cadmium completely, such is our environment right now, so do the best you can (there is no point stressing about it!).
+You will never be able to truly eliminate cadmium, such is our environment right now, so do the best you can (there is no point stressing about it!).
 I would however recommend a urine test to determine your levels.
-Speak to your local GP, he or she should be willing to help out, otherwise you may need a new GP 🙂
+Speak to your local GP, he or she should be willing to help out, otherwise, you may need a new GP 🙂

-As always I hope this provides you with useful and down to earth advice for cadmium relating to your condition.
+As always I hope this provides you with useful and down-to-earth advice for cadmium relating to your condition.

 Bye for now, and have a wonderful week!